Mangai/ansible-openshift-common-facts/README.md

 | 1.0.x   | 3.7.x   |
 | 1.1.x   | 3.9.x, 3.10.x, 3.11.x |

-Note that if a version combination is not listed above, it does **NOT** mean that it won't work on that version.
-The above table is merely the combinations that we have verified and tested.
+Note that if a version combination is not listed above, it does **NOT** mean that the latest role version won't work on a new OpenShift version.
+The above table is merely the combinations that we have tested and verified.

 Example Playbook